 Guaranteed Purchase Option Rider

 Also known as GPO, this benefit allows you to add more coverage without going through any underwriting.
-As long as you are under the age of 36, you can add this rider for a premium.
+If you are under 36, you can add this rider for a premium.
 The premium charge will end at the age of 40.

 Buying A Sons of Norway Life Insurance Policy